renzomonteadora/renzomonteadora.github.io/_posts/2024-07-11-01 Spanning Tree Protocol.md

 >- a metric used for measuring the path to the root bridge.
 >
 >**System Priority**
->- a 4-bit value that indicates the hierarchy of switch in the STP topology (default value is 32768).
 >- the lowest value is elected as root (value between 0-61440, increments of 4096).
 >
 >**System ID Extension**